-We know that helping your son or daughter find a college that is just right can be challenging.
+We know that helping your son or daughter find a college that's just right can be challenging.
 So we're here to answer your questions and calm your fears.
 It's also challenging once they're in college, but our parent handbook is chock full of information to help.
 You also can subscribe to eConnections, our twice-monthly e-newsletter, which features important deadlines and dates, events, and other news items.

 So, you can put your son or daughter in our hands.
 We'll take good care of him or her.